Artificious-Techie-007/Restaurant-management-System-/README.md

-#Restuarant Management system
+Restuarant Management system
-a Python GUI application that allows users to select thier choice of meal from  a display payment options included reciept button also included
+a Python GUI application that allows users to select thier choice of meal from  a display the payment options are included reciept button also included